Rita Cosby: MSNBC

 In 2005, Cosby moved to MSNBC to host a primetime weeknight show, Rita Cosby Live & Direct.
 It became the network's highest-rated show that year, and she did extensive reports for other NBC programs, including The Today Show.
 She traveled for the network, originating live for several weeks from New Orleans and the Gulf Coast region to report on Hurricanes Katrina and Rita, as well as from the war zone in Afghanistan and along the U.S.-Mexico border.
 On February 8, 2007, Cosby broke the news on the death of Anna Nicole Smith.
 She conducted the last broadcast interview with former Crips gang leader Stanley “Tookie” Williams and was one of a few journalists to witness his execution at San Quentin Prison.
 Additionally, she conducted rare interviews with Erik Menendez and Dr. Jack Kevorkian, both also behind bars.
 She left the network in 2007 to pursue other media offers and projects.

 Other media activities and appearances

 Since 2009, she co-hosts the worldwide broadcast of The National Memorial Day Parade simulcast to all US military installations around the globe.
 Well known in the Mideast, Cosby also interviewed candidates about foreign policy on Israel's TV show, The Ambassador.
 Additionally, Cosby has co-chaired various events internationally, including the Intersec Security Conference in Dubai in 2009. and the Euro-American Women's Council Forum in Greece in 2010.
 She was selected by Cosmopolitan Magazine as a “Fun and Fearless Female.”

-Cosby often fills in for Nancy Grace on the latter's HLN program, and is heard daily on her WOR Radio program called The Rita Cosby Show.
-Cosby's interviews have included: Jimmy Carter, Dick Cheney, Mitt Romney, Ross Perot, Governor Andrew Cuomo, Mark Burnett and Donald Trump.
+Cosby is heard daily on her WOR Radio program called The Rita Cosby Show.
+Cosby's interviews have included: Jimmy Carter, Dick Cheney, Mitt Romney, Ross Perot, Governor Andrew Cuomo, Mark Burnett and former President Donald Trump.